 Steering Committee Feature Column

 Our Steering Committee Feature Column is updated regularly with information written by and about SAMHSA ADS Center Steering Committee members and their organizations.
-The SAMHSA ADS Center helps to promote acceptance and social inclusion for people with mental health problems and helps to counter the negative beliefs, harmful attitudes, and discrimination experienced by those with mental health problems.
+The SAMHSA ADS Center helps to promote acceptance and social inclusion for people with behavioral health problems and helps to counter the negative beliefs, harmful attitudes, and discrimination experienced by those with behavioral health problems.

 We encourage you to share this column with others and to post it in your own newsletters or e-mail lists.
 For more information, please visit the SAMHSA ADS Center Web site: http://www.promoteacceptance.samhsa.gov.